isomerpages/nlb-mobile-guide/spotlight/stay-curious/scwyc2.md

 ---
 layout: post
-title:  Stay Curious with Your Child - Yoga for Kida
+title:  Stay Curious with Your Child - Yoga for Kids
 date:   2020-05-13
 permalink: /spotlight/stay-curious/2020-05-13-yogaforkids
 description: Looking for easy craft activities?
 Write thoughtful messages in these paper hearts to appreciate your family and friends.